cfpb/design-system/docs/pages/design-and-development.md

 status: Proposed
 description: >-
   <p class="lead-paragraph">Designing and developing for more equitable access
-  starts with an <strong>awareness of the power imbalances between ourselves and the people we serve.</strong></p>
+  starts with an awareness of the power imbalances between ourselves and the people we serve.</p>

   ![new](/design-system/images/uploads/new.png "new image")